What age do I have to be to participate in Senior Center activities?

 Is someone available to answer my questions concerning health insurance and prescriptions?

-The Hopkinton Senior Center has certified SHINE (Serving Health Information Needs of Elderly) Counselors.
-Appointments are made for every Tuesday from 9:00 a.m. to 12:00 p.m. or by special request.
-Please contact the front desk at (508) 497-9730.
+The Hopkinton Senior Center has a certified SHINE (Serving Health Information Needs of Everyone) Counselor on site every Tuesday between 9:00 am to 12:00 pm.
+Please contact the Senior Center at 508-497-9730 for more information or to schedule an appointment.